 Open in the period: 1/7 – 15/9 Opening hours: 17.00-20.00.

 The lighthouse of Aspropounta

 Despite the name, the lighthouse is not actually in Aspropounta but in the neighbouring area of Kavos Michelou.
 It was built during 1919-1921 and operating by November 1921.
 It is located 58 m above sea level and the tower is 11 meters high.
-The light is visible at a distance of 17-20 nm.
+The light is visible at a distance of 17 to 20 nautical miles.
 From September 1986 the operating mechanism is powered by solar energy.
 The lighthouse can be reached from Livadi or from Ano Meria.